Attraction of the Week: Washington Park in Portland, Oregon

 Getting around Washington Park

 Another option is to use the wonderful hiking trail system.
-If you are a fitness buff and/or nature lover, you can combine a nice hike in the beautiful Oregon wilderness with the various attractions.
+If you are a fitness buff, you can combine a nice hike in the beautiful Oregon wilderness with various attractions.
 The 30 mile long picturesque Wildwood trail runs a section through the park, as do a number of other trails.
-We connected 2 trails (the 4T and the Wildwood) for a nice hike of just over a mile or so from the Rose Garden to the zoo.
-It’s a nice stroll through the woods if you are up for a hike, especially when the weather is nice, not to mention a fantastic workout.
+We connected 2 trails (the 4T and the Wildwood) for a nice hike of just over a mile from the Rose Garden to the zoo.
+It’s a nice stroll through the woods if you are up for a hike, especially when the weather is nice.

 Overall, Washington Park is a wonderful place to spend the day out in nature.
-All of the attractions are outdoor based, plus there are tons of trails, picnicking areas, parks, and even an archery range to explore.
-You really cannot go wrong with adding a visit to Washington Park as part of your Portland itinerary.
-For those staying downtown, the park is a nice way to explore some of the natural surroundings of Oregon without a lengthy drive or time commitment.
+All of the attractions are outdoor based.
+Plus, there are tons of trails, picnicking areas, parks, and even an archery range to explore.
+You really cannot go wrong with adding a visit to Washington Park to your Portland itinerary.
+For those staying downtown, the park is a nice way to explore the natural side of Oregon minus a lengthy drive or time commitment.

-Washington Park is just 10 minutes or so from downtown Portland, so you can easily schedule a Lyft or Uber ride for 10 bucks or so.
+Washington Park is just 10 minutes or so from downtown Portland.
+A Lyft or Uber will run you no more than 10 bucks.
 It’s definitely worth it for a full day out in the gorgeous natural surroundings.
 I stayed at the Hotel Monaco and it only took about 10 minutes by Lyft to get to the park.